 Throughout their IB studies, our learners also step away from their computers to read up on different subjects, complete hands-on work, experiment with their learning, and more.
 While our education starts in online classrooms, it takes students far beyond their desks to explore how their knowledge applies to the wider world.

-Starting this September 2022, students aged 16-19 can now study the IBDP online with us.
+Since September 2022, King’s InterHigh has offered students aged 16-19 the option to study the IBDP online.
 Join our global student community and learn from anywhere in the world with expert teachers, innovative learning technologies, and a 44-year track record of top IB scores across Inspired schools.